-As a supplement for age determination, the largest baleen plates were collected from whales with V-shape notch on their baleen plate (Zenitani and Kato, 2010).
+As a supplement for age determination, the largest baleen plates were collected from whales with V-shape notch on their baleen plate and body length of less than 7m (Zenitani and Kato, 2010).
 Ocular lenses were collected from each whale and foetus, and stored at -80° C for age estimation.
-Skin tissue samples were collected for age-determination study based on DNA methylation analysis.
 Ovaries were collected and stored at -20° C, and mammary glands were collected and stored in 10% formalin neutral buffer solution for reproductive study.
 Tissue samples of testes were collected and fixed using 10% formalin neutral buffer solution for the histological observation.
 After measurements of blubber thickness (two points), blubber samples were taken from all specimen for the study of feeding ecology.
 Muscle, liver and blubber samples were collected and stored at -20° C for pollutant studies.
 Skin samples were collected and fixed in ethanol solution (99%) for genetic studies.

-RESULTS AND DISCUSSION
+RESULTS